-The giant otter project is conducted by Dr. Christina A. S. Mumm.
-Her research focuses on acoustic communication in giant otters (Pteronura brasiliensis), a highly social and intelligent carnivore.
-Tina investigates air-borne and underwater vocalizations of wild and captive giant otters and conducts playback experiments in different German Zoos.
-She is particularly interested in vocal recognition, vocal development and how behavioral research can be helpful in nature conservation.
+The giant otter project was conducted by Dr. Christina A. S. Mumm.
+Her research focused on acoustic communication in giant otters (Pteronura brasiliensis), a highly social and intelligent carnivore.
+Tina investigated air-borne and underwater vocalizations of wild and captive giant otters and conducted playback experiments in different German Zoos.
+She was particularly interested in vocal recognition, vocal development, and how behavioral research can be helpful in nature conservation.

 The Otter Vocalizations Group is a subgroup of the Otters in Zoos, Aquaria, Rehabilitation, and Wildlife Sanctuaries Group (OZ), belonging to the IUCN Otter Specialist Group (OSG).

 Tina published a book chapter on mustelid communication (Mumm & Knörnschild 2018) in the Encyclopedia of Animal Cognition and Behavior.
-The chapter focusses on the different sensory modalities mustelids user for communication and provides an accessible and comprehensive introduction introduction for anyone interested in otters, badgers, weasels and more.
+The chapter focuses on the different sensory modalities mustelids user for communication and provides an accessible and comprehensive introduction for anyone interested in otters, badgers, weasels, and more.